freizl/js-vd/README.md

 then open the result html

-- See the result page generated for expressjs project at `examples/express.html`
+- See the result page generated for expressjs project at `examples/express.html` or at [here](http://freizl.github.io/ftp/js-vd/express.html)

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).